Wagga Wagga Christian College

 curriculum

-Across the four years of Senior School students have the opportunity to select a range of subjects which support and grow their gifts and areas of interest.
+Across the six years of Secondary School students have the opportunity to select a range of subjects which support and grow their gifts and areas of interest.
 Subject choices are not limited to onsite learning and often include Vocational Education and Training Courses, Distance Education courses and Life Skills courses.

 "With all the different messages that a world throws at our children, the message of hope, and a life of service will be at the heart of what the College seeks for all our students."